NinjaDevsIO/editorial-strategy/STRATEGY.md

 - Tutorials (step by step or screencast, with code examples and a github repository)

 ### Publish
 Sunday night or Monday morning.
+An additional article can be posted on Friday.

 #### Reach